Another 'only in South Australia' run-in on Day 38.

 I woke up with the morning sun bleeding through the campsite’s abundant foliage.
 The bleak weather from Day 37 had cleared and my path down Tothill Range and through the relatively placid countryside was as undemanding as it was uneventful.
 Familiar flat green pastures and swarms of grazing sheep lined the linear dirt tracks.
 After weeks of identical scenery, my brain went back to bed and my legs kicked into gear.
 I ploughed through the day’s 17.30 kilometres and arrived in Marrabel shortly after lunch.

-On my approach to the town, one thing became abundantly clear; there wasn’t much it.
-I’d passed through Marrabel umpteen times but never realised how underpopulated the area appeared to be.
-Other than an electrical substation, a stately cast bronze statue, the showgrounds, a corner pub and a smattering of houses, there was little else to see.
+On my approach to the town, one thing became abundantly clear: there wasn’t much it.
+I’d passed through Marrabel umpteen times but never realised how underpopulated the township appeared to be.
+Other than an electrical substation, a stately cast bronze statue, the rodeo showgrounds, a corner pub and a smattering of houses, there was little else to see.

 I briefly admired the imposing statue of ‘the queen of buckjumpers’ Curio before beelining the Marrabel Hotel.
 Inside, I was surprised to see a 6-year-old girl manning the bar.
 I realise a community of this size must endorse ‘all hands on deck’, but this was a little over the top.
 She sprung up from her colouring book.
 ‘I’ll get Nanna’, she announced and bounded for the kitchen.

 Much like the rest of the town, the pub was empty.
 I meandered around the room and examined the various newspaper clippings stuck to the walls while ‘Nanna’ was located.
 Articles highlighting the famous Marrabel Rodeo featured heavily.
-The town’s modest population of 100-odd residents is one of the smallest in the region, although, it swells to 4,000 eager visitors when the rodeo is in town.
+The town’s modest population of 100-odd residents is one of the smallest in the region; though, it swells to 4,000 eager visitors when the rodeo is in town.